emarsden/dash-mpd-rs/README.md

 - Linux, with default features (mkvmerge or ffmpeg or vlc as a subprocess) and libav support, on AMD64 and Aarch64 architectures

-- MacOS/Aarch64, only with default features (problems building the ac-ffmpeg crate against current ffmpeg)
+- MacOS/Aarch64, without the libav feature (problems building the ac-ffmpeg crate against current ffmpeg)

-- Microsoft Windows 10, only with default features
+- Microsoft Windows 10, without the libav feature

-- Android 11 on Aarch64 via [termux](https://termux.dev/) (you'll need to install the rust, binutils and ffmpeg packages)
+- Android 12 on Aarch64 via [termux](https://termux.dev/), without the libav feature (you'll need to install the rust, binutils and ffmpeg packages)

-- OpenBSD/AMD64, only with default features (libav support not tested)
+- OpenBSD/AMD64, without the libav feature

 ## License